arizonaCameraLab/ASDP_Render_Module/README.md

 ## Validation

-The **tests** directory contains a number of tests.
-Some of these tests require a viewer to examine a graphical output.
-These, along with the expected output, are described below.
+The **tests_cpp** directory contains a number of tests.
+Some of these tests require a viewer to examine a graphical output; these, along with their expected outputs, are described below.

 **Composite_Test:** This program displays a spinning cube that has varying-brightness colored sides.
 Red = +X, Green = +Y, Blue = +Z, Magenta = -X, Yellow = -Y, Cyan = -Z.  The initial frame